Silenttttttt/selenium-web-session-framework/README.md

   - `timeout`: The maximum time to wait for the element.
   - Returns `True` if the scroll is successful, `False` otherwise.

+## The rest of documentation can be found in the doc strings

 ## Examples

 Refer to the `script_tests.py` file for example usage of the framework.
 The file contains various examples demonstrating how to use the methods provided by the `WebSession` class/